MicrosoftDocs/azure-stack-docs/azure-local/manage/manage-secure-baseline.md

 To view the security default settings in the Azure portal, make sure that you have applied the MCSB initiative.
 For more information, see [Apply Microsoft Cloud Security Benchmark initiative](./manage-security-with-defender-for-cloud.md#apply-microsoft-cloud-security-benchmark-initiative).

-You can use the security default settings to manage cluster security, drift control, and Secured core server settings on your cluster.
+You can use the security default settings to manage system security, drift control, and Secured core settings on your system.

 :::image type="content" source="media/manage-secure-baseline/manage-secure-baseline.png" alt-text="Screenshot that shows Security defaults page in the Azure portal." lightbox="media/manage-secure-baseline/manage-secure-baseline.png":::